seansusmilch/least-watched/docs/media-processor.md

 ### Playback aggregation specifics

 - Implemented in `src/lib/services/emby-service.ts`.
 - Uses custom SQL via the Emby plugin for batch aggregation with timeouts and defensive parsing.
-- Series aggregation is title-based to avoid enumerating all episodes; ensure titles in Emby match the canonical series title.
-- Movies prefer concrete `ItemId` when available; otherwise try provider-id match, then exact title.
+Queries are submitted as a single `SELECT` with a subquery; no CTEs or semicolons.
+- Series: title-based aggregation using ItemName convention `[title] - s%` (avoids enumerating episodes).
+Requires `title`; if missing, returns null and logs an error.
+- Movies: aggregation strictly by `embyId` (ItemId).
+Requires `embyId`; if missing, returns null and logs an error.
+- Unknown or missing `type` returns null and logs an error.
+No fallback behavior.

 ### Progress reporting